Mianzhu, Deyang, Sichuan Sichuan, China Travel Guide

 Local maps or inquiries with park staff can help you choose a route that fits your fitness level.
 Trails lead to scenic viewpoints.

-Adventure sports and adrenaline experiences are limited.
-The city focuses more on cultural and historical exploration, along with gentler outdoor activities.
+Adventure sports and adrenaline activities are limited.
+The city focuses more on cultural and delving into the past, along with gentler outdoor activities.

 Always check local regulations and safety conditions before engaging in informal camping or mountain biking.
 Ensure you have appropriate gear and inform someone of your plans.